 Most owners characterize their German Shepherd Dog by saying they purchased it because the dog was vibrant, irrepressible, high-energy, and strong.
 Alertness and attentiveness are often offered as some of the most popular reasons to own one.

-Early history of the breed also helped shape the image and desire to own one.
-It began with the German army in WWI when the country saw the need for a German military dog.
-Because the German Shepherd Dog showed no fear on the battlefield, it was used to carry medical supplies and bullets and serve as a sentry.
-This made it especially effective during day and night time battles.
+The breed’s early history also helped shape the GSD’s image.
+It began with the German army in World War I when the country saw the need for a German military dog.
+Because the German Shepherd Dog showed no fear on the battlefield, they carried medical supplies and bullets and served as sentries.
+This made this breed especially effective during daytime and nighttime battles.

 It wasn’t long before the German army and others came to appreciate the value of this war dog.
-Other countries also noticed its value which successfully helped to promote the breed and its value worldwide.
+Other countries also noticed the GSD’s value, which successfully helped to promote the breed and its value worldwide.
 Unfortunately, sentiment about the Germans in the United States and elsewhere turned, and in 1918, the German Shepherd Dog was renamed the Shepherd Dog in the U.S. The British responded in kind, renaming the breed the Alsatian.

 Things changed again, and after the war, the breed’s reputation as a war dog spread.
 The entertainment industry joined in and created canine film stars such as Rin-Tin-Tin and Strong Heart.
 The breed suddenly enjoyed skyrocketing popularity.

-History and 100 years of experience proved that the German Shepherd Dog is a hard worker that also makes it a loyal family pet and guardian.
+History and 100 years of experience proved that the German Shepherd Dog is a hard worker that makes a loyal family pet and guardian.

-The German Shepherd Dog’s high profile in law enforcement, dog sports, media, and service work has shaped the love and attitude that has developed about this versatile breed.
-If you are ready to own a GSD, first find a responsible breeder.
+Once you decide to look for a GSD puppy of your own, AKC Marketplace can connect you with a responsible breeder.
 Your breeder should ask you questions about your lifestyle and answer your questions about the breed.
 If both you and the breeder are sure the German Shepherd Dog is right for you, enjoy an action-packed life with your new best friend!